 - 1. To ensure all new boarding houses and building conversions are designed to provide an acceptable level of safety, amenity and privacy for occupants of boarding houses, and also for occupants of neighbouring developments. - 2.
 To promote opportunities for energy and water use efficiency in boarding house development to assist the affordability of low rental accommodation. - 3.
-To specify requirements in relation to traffic-generating developments. - 4.
-To require facilities that are designed to meet the long term needs of residents and to promote student/lodger interaction and a sense of community. - 5.
-To identify adequacy with respect to kitchen, bathroom and laundry facilities to meet resident's needs. - 6.
+To require facilities that are designed to meet the long term needs of residents and to promote student/lodger interaction and a sense of community. - 4.
+To identify adequacy with respect to kitchen, bathroom and laundry facilities to meet resident's needs. - 5.
 To provide for adequate space and appropriate location of management functions.